-The Medical Expense Tracking Spreadsheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Medical Expense Tracking Spreadsheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 Reader Question: Kerry, I’ve been following your budgeting series — where’s the best place to record my medical expenses?
 Right now I just stack everything in a pile.
 But by tax season I’ve often misplaced a few receipts and have lost track of what was reimbursed by my medical expense insurance plan.
 Got a spreadsheet or medical record form for someone like me? — Jen